 The law in Minnesota holds a dog owner strictly liable for ANY injury caused by his dog.
 The injury does not have to be a dog bite.
-Our dog injury lawyers have represented people who have been pushed over by a dog while entering a house, knocked off their bike by a dog, gotten in a car accident caused by a dog that got loose and ran onto the highway, and many other situations.
+Our dog caused injury lawyers represent people who have been injured by a dog.
+For example, pushed over by a dog while entering a house or knocked off their bike by a dog.
+Our lawyers have also had cases of a car accident caused by a dog that got loose and ran onto the highway, and many other situations.

-In one case where a person was injured by a dog, our MN attorney represented a woman who was pushed down the stairs by a dog at her niece’s house.
+In one case where a person was injured by a dog, our top MN attorney represented a woman who was pushed down the stairs by a dog at her niece’s house.
 The claim was technically against the niece, but is really against the dog owner’s homeowners insurance.
-Homeowners insurance usually covers injuries caused by the homeowners dog, and in this case the insurance company ended up paying all the medical bills plus fair compensation to our client for her injuries.
+Homeowners insurance usually covers injuries caused by the homeowners dog, on or off of the property.
+In that case the insurance company eventually ended up paying all the medical bills plus fair compensation to our client for her injuries.

-Our attorney’s claim to the homeowners insurance company for the injury caused by the dog, and the owner’s negligence, was based on three factors:
+Our attorney’s claim to the homeowners insurance company for the injury caused by the dog was based on three factors: